nickzoic/nick.zoic.org/art/yeast-thoughts/index.md

 ![fit2](src/exp-fit2.svg)
 *fitted curves 2 [python source code](src/exp-fit2.py)*

+(the lines of best fit are dashed ... you may need to zoom in)

 The variable `$d$` is a measure of how much less well this variant is performing compared to the most fit variants, therefore if we assume those have score = 1 we can work out a score for our variant of `$score_{v} = 1-d$`